Noam Chomsky is Wrong About Anarcho-Primitivism

 Noam Chomsky: You remember.
 The thin men behind the barb-wire so that was Auschwitz and ‘we can’t have Auschwitz again.’
 The intellectuals went crazy and the French were posturing on television and the usual antics.
 Well, you know, it was investigated and carefully investigated.
 In fact it was investigated by the leading Western specialist on the topic, Philip Knightly, who is a highly respected media analyst and his specialty is photo journalism, probably the most famous Western and most respected Western analyst in this.
 He did a detailed analysis of it.
 And he determined that it was probably the reporters who were behind the barb-wire, and the place was ugly, but it was a refugee camp, I mean, people could leave if they wanted and, near the thin man was a fat man and so on, well and there was one tiny newspaper in England, probably three people, called LM which ran a critique of this, and the British (who haven’t a slightest concept of freedom of speech, that is a total fraud)…a major corporation, ITN, a big media corporation had publicized this, so the corporation sued the tiny newspaper for lible.
 Now the British lible laws were absolutely atrocious.
 The person accused has to prove that the, what he’s reporting is not done in malice and he can’t prove that.
 So and in fact when you have a huge corporation with batteries of lawyers and so on, carrying out a suit against the three people in the office, who probably don’t have the pocket-money, it’s obvious what is going to happen.
 Especially under these grotesque lible laws.

-Chomsky does not use the word genocide lightly because he has respect for the victims of the Holocaust, he refuses to use it appropriately, so he can defend regimes that he likes for whatever reason.
-He sees this word as a handy weapon to be wielded against those he does not approve of (like the anarcho-primitivists).
-If he even touched the A-P literature he’d know that our goal of returning to a primitive society stems from wanting to save human (as well as non-human) lives from death at the hands of climate crisis and habitat destruction.
+Chomsky does not use the word genocide carefully because he has respect for the victims of the Holocaust, he refuses to use it appropriately, so he can defend regimes that he likes for whatever reason.
+He sees this word as a handy weapon to be wielded against those he does not approve of (like the whole anti-civilisation milieu).
+If he even touched primitivist-anarchist literature he’d know that our goal of returning to a primitive society stems from wanting to save human (as well as non-human) lives from death at the hands of climate crisis, habitat destruction, and from horrific abuses inflicted on us all by the system of civilisation.

-I‘m thoroughly convinced he has a particularly strong need to paint the West as some sort of Disney villain compared to the rest of the world, as evidenced in the aforementioned British Library conversation, where he remarked that “when we [the West] commit an atrocity, nobody investigates.”
-I agree with him here, but if the western countries get away with crimes against humanity that should not be a reason to be more gentle to the states from opposing geopolitical blocs; we should critique both mercilessly!
+I’m thoroughly convinced he has a particularly strong need to paint the West as some sort of Disney villain compared to the rest of the world, as evidenced in the aforementioned The British Library conversation, where he remarked that “when we [the West] commit an atrocity, nobody investigates.”
+I agree with him here, but if the western countries get away with crimes against humanity that should not be a reason to be more gentle to the states from opposing geopolitical blocs; we should attack both mercilessly!
+Even if a country is a victim of U.S. aggression, it doesn’t mean this country can’t be aggressor at the same time; victimhood and abuser-being aren’t mutually exclusive, especially when we’re talking about states, the impersonal socio-structural entities with a monopoly on legitimate use of violence.

-I have seen him using such rhetoric on countless occasions to the point that I think this is no longer about calling out the West, but rather to excuse the actions of or take attention away from other countries.
-It is highly reminiscent of the Marxist-Leninist tendency to defend countries who have conflicting interests with the U.S., calling their actions of imperialism “anti-imperialist”, and blindly believing their propaganda.
-This is most often done by Western authoritarian leftists, most likely from some sort of narcissistic impulse to label their country as uniquely capable of evil, therefore painting themselves as fighting a much more difficult battle by wanting to overthrow it.
+I have seen him using such rhetoric on countless occasions to the point that I sometimes think this is no longer primarily about calling out the West, but rather to excuse the actions of certain other countries.
+What he’s doing is called whataboutery; he’s deflecting accusations by making up counter-accusations to divert attention.
+It is highly reminiscent of the Marxist-Leninist tendency to defend countries that have conflicting interests with the U.S., calling their actions of imperialism “anti-imperialist” (e.g. USSR’s invasion of Afghanistan), and blindly believing their propaganda (e.g. North Korea’s claims about being free and democratic).
+This is often done by Western authoritarian Leftists, most likely from some sort of narcissistic impulse to label their country as uniquely capable of evil, therefore painting themselves as fighting a much more difficult battle by wanting to overthrow it.
+Protagonist syndrome runs strong.

-I will not hold voting in certain situations against any anarchist as some sort of moral crime, but when Chomsky has admitted to voting for the Republican party in the past, saying they used to be “an authentic party”, I was certainly forced to question the coherence and genuineness of his beliefs.
-Even most liberals have been doubting the authenticity of American political parties for ages.
-After what he’s said about Srebrenica, and after hearing how departed from what he proclaims to be some of his political actions and takes are, it’s not hard for to imagine why he’d see genocide as an anarchist course of action for combating overpopulation — this man is deeply entrenched in a statist mindset.
+I will not hold voting in certain situations against any anarchist as some sort of moral crime, but when Chomsky has admitted to voting for the Republican party in the past, saying they used to be “an authentic party,” this certainly forced me to question the coherence and genuineness of his beliefs.
+Even most milquetoast of liberals have been doubting the authenticity of both major American political parties for ages.
+After what he’s said about Srebrenica, and after hearing how departed from what he claims to be some of his political actions and takes are, it’s not hard to imagine why he’d see genocide as an anarchist course of action for combating overpopulation — this man is deeply entrenched in a state-ist mindset.
 The most anarchist thing about Noam is the beard he grew during the COVID-19 pandemic.

-To return to the original topic, his claim that nobody would take anarcho-primitivist ideas seriously is blatantly false; much more than “ten people” have listened to our proposals and claims — thousands have.
+To return to the original topic, his claim that nobody would take anarcho-primitivist ideas seriously is blatantly false; far more than “ten people” have listened to our proposals and claims — thousands have.
 His other claim that nobody’s seriously proposed any course of action that would take us back to a pre-agrarian future is also false as evidenced just by the existence of all the loads of primitivist literature that discuses such topics.
-While there is no way to know how many primitivists currently roam the world, there are certainly thousands.
-I happen to be the administrator of an anarcho-primitivist online forum which has thousands of members (who I’m very grateful to for helping me with this piece), and it’s not even the largest (third or fourth place).
+While there is no way to know how many primitivists currently roam the world, there are certainly many; just online groups revolving around AP have thousands of members on multiple platforms.
 In a twist of irony, the anarcho-syndicalist forum on Reddit is just half the size of the main anarcho-primitivist Reddit forum.

 Meaningless online cock measuring aside, the works of John Zerzan have been read by thousands and have been translated into many other languages, fuelling the flames of anti-civilisation/primitivist anarchy in Serbia, Turkey and Italy among other places.